 The answer is…Specified Unlawful Activity.
 If you are facing charges of federal specified unlawful activity in Fort Worth, call an attorney at our firm for legal assistance today.

 These crimes are listed under 18 USC 1956(c)(7) and 1961(1).
 Some of them are smuggling (18 USC 545, 549, 554), unlawful firearms importation (18 USC 922), FDIC fraud, wire fraud (18 USC 1343), mail fraud (18 USC 1341), sports bribery, counterfeiting, narcotics offenses (21 USC 841), welfare fraud, human trafficking passport fraud, and a multitude of other federal offenses.

 Make no mistake; this list is expansive because it is the tool used by the U.S. Government to shut down the financial incentive for crime.
 In essence, money-laundering statutes make criminal proceeds toxic and risky in commerce.
 As such, money-laundering offenses are afforded an even more expansive forfeiture theory than allowed for most other crimes.

 Typically, only facilitating property and traceable proceeds are subject to forfeiture.
 However, property that is commingled, or merely “involved in” a money laundering offense can be seized and forfeited.
 This means that the legitimate earnings of the laundromat can be taken and kept by the Government along with the laundered drug money.
 This legal paradigm has become a powerful tool in the arsenal of federal law enforcement.

 Obviously, this expansion invites abuse and raises concerns that innocent businesses and citizens are vulnerable to possible overreaching and overinclusion.
-If you are under investigation for any Specified Unlawful Activity, contact Varghese Summersett PLLC at 817-203-2220 or online:
+If you are under investigation for any federal specified unlawful activity in Fort Worth, contact Varghese Summersett PLLC at 817-203-2220.